fbpx

 We recommend consulting with a doctor to determine your fitness level, especially if you are unsure.
 Regular exercise is crucial for a pleasant and safe adventure holiday.
 Always consult your doctor before booking an adventure holiday to ensure you are prepared for the physical demands of the trip.

-Reading Maps and the Roadbooks: On cycling tours, you will find plenty of road signs and indications to keep you on course, and roads are easily identified on maps.
+On the bike tours, you will find plenty of road signs and indications to keep you on course, and roads are easily identified on maps.
 Reading maps is a skill and anyone unfamiliar with how to orient a map in the field should do what is necessary to learn before coming on a trip.

 Independence with navigation is important, as well as basic bike mechanics.
 Nobody should ever come on a self guided bike tour with no prior knowledge of fixing a flat tire.
 Only on a guided tour can you expect help with a flat but even then, you should know this so that you can keep going without delay.